Collin222/discord-chats/README.md

 # discord-chats
-A Discord Bot that brings email conversations to Discord!
+A Discord Bot that brings email conversations and external chats to Discord!

-# Status of this Project
+## ℹ️ Status of this Project
-This project is currently under development and does not have a stable release.
+This project is currently under development by [@Collin222](https://github.com/Collin222).